 Left to his own devices, you might find Greg running, sampling craft beer, attending a local concert, rooting for his beloved Pittsburgh Steelers or just making people laugh.

-Greg and wife Katie share their home with their dogs Carter, Maxwell and Kingsley, and in September, they will welcome their first child, Elodie.
+Greg and wife Katie share their home with their dogs Carter, Maxwell and Kingsley.
+In September 2017, they welcomed their first child, Elodie.